msjimc/AgileStructure/program/README.md

 #### Important note

-Once downloaded it is important that the AgileStructure.exe and BamReaderdll.dll are located in the same folder.
+Once downloaded it is important that the AgileStructure.exe, AgileStructure.dll and AgileStructure.deps.json are located in the same folder.
 <hr />

 * [Downloading the zip file](#downloading-the-zip-file)